Configuration parameters

 keepconfig.d

-- Restart Domino REST API on all servers with this new configuration.
+Restart Domino REST API on all servers.

 Understanding configuration